-Transcranial magnetic stimulation (TMS) involves magnetic stimulation of the brain, which studies have shown may help improve symptoms of bipolar disorder (BD).
+Transcranial magnetic stimulation (TMS) for bipolar disorder (BD) involves magnetic stimulation of the brain.
+Research has shown TMS may help improve symptoms of BD.
 However, the Food and Drug Administration (FDA) has not yet approved TMS as a treatment option for BD.

 BD is a mental health disorder associated with periods of mania (extreme highs) and periods of depression or depressed mood.
 While treatment options exist that can help, they are not always effective, which has led researchers to look for other options.